Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: Bonding Attractivity

 In addition to the baseline $\eta_A^{0}$, Eq.~\eqref{eq_eta} introduces bond-length and valence-state dependencies through $L_A$ and $M_A$ (see Fig. \ref{Fig_LM} for element-resolved maps).
 The decay length $L_A$ governs how rapidly BA weakens with increasing $R$.
 A small $L_A$ manifests in two typical ways: it indicates either a tendency to form short, stiff bonds with large force constants (characteristic of $2p$ elements like C, N, O, and F), or a steep rise in bonding attractivity as atoms approach each other (seen in reactive alkali, alkaline-earth, and halogen elements).
 In both cases, hybridization-driven bonding is favored primarily with nearest neighbors.
 Conversely, as shown in Fig. \ref{Fig_LM}, only five elements (Al, Co, Ni, Rh, and Pd) exhibit conspicuously large $L_A$ values, suggesting that their chemical bonding capabilities remain relatively stable across varying local environments.

-The valence modulation factor $M_A$ displays a sign oscillation.
-In Fig.~\ref{Fig_LM}, the sign of $M_A$ is encoded by background color (red for positive, blue for negative).
+The valence modulation factor $M_A$ displays a sign oscillation across the periodic table.
+In Fig.~\ref{Fig_LM}, the sign of $M_A$ is encoded by the background color (red for positive, blue for negative).
 A positive $M_A$ implies that removing electrons (higher oxidation state) enhances BA, whereas a negative $M_A$ indicates that adding electrons strengthens BA.
 Classical EN arguments suggest that gaining electrons should reduce an atom’s electron-attracting tendency, pointing toward positive $M_A$.
 This behavior indeed appears for many simple alkali and halogen elements with a single half-filled valence orbital.
-However, for elements in the middle of the table with multi-orbital valence manifolds, adding an electron may create new unpaired or half-filled orbital and thereby enhance the hybridization with other atoms, yielding negative $M_A$.
+However, for elements in the middle of the table with multi-orbital valence manifolds, adding an electron may create a new unpaired or half-filled orbital and thereby enhance the hybridization with other atoms, yielding negative $M_A$.
 Consequently, depending on detailed valence-electron counts and orbital occupations, $M_A$ exhibits oscillatory trends within a period.

-We emphasize that the current calculations and analyses are performed exclusively for non-magnetic states.
+We emphasize that the current calculations and analyses are performed exclusively within a nonmagnetic framework.
 For systems with robust magnetic order or high Neel/Curie temperatures, the present BA formulation may yield suboptimal descriptions of bonding energetics.
 Furthermore, in addition to magnetism, the local environment and specific orbital characters can play decisive roles in ICOHP.
 For elements with a single dominant valence orbital (e.g., many chalcogens and halogens), Eq.~\ref{eq_icohp} captures ICOHP accurately.
-However, for elements with multiple bonding orbitals (e.g., boron), stronger environmental and orbital dependencies introduce additional complexity, as evidenced by the parity between BA-fitted and DFT-calculated $-\text{ICOHP}$ values in Fig3.
-5$\sim$8 of the Appendix.
+However, for elements with multiple bonding orbitals (e.g., boron), stronger environmental and orbital dependencies introduce additional complexity, as evidenced by the parity plots comparing BA-fitted and DFT-calculated $-\mathrm{ICOHP}$ values in Figs. \ref{BA-1}$\sim$\ref{BA-4} of the Appendix.
 Despite these limitations, our simplified BA formulation successfully captures the essential trends of atomic bonding across the periodic table.
 This validates BA as a compact, intuitive, and interpretable descriptor that compresses complex electronic structure information into a human-readable format.